NURSING 7011 - Leadership & Management in Nursing

 The University places a high priority on approaches to learning and teaching that enhance the student experience.
 Feedback is sought from students in a variety of ways including on-going engagement with staff, the use of online discussion boards and the use of Student Experience of Learning and Teaching (SELT) surveys as well as GOS surveys and Program reviews.

 SELTs are an important source of information to inform individual teaching practice, decisions about teaching duties, and course and program curriculum design.
 They enable the University to assess how effectively its learning environments and teaching practices facilitate student engagement and learning outcomes.
 Under the current SELT Policy (http://www.adelaide.edu.au/policies/101/) course SELTs are mandated and must be conducted at the conclusion of each term/semester/trimester for every course offering.
 Feedback on issues raised through course SELT surveys is made available to enrolled students through various resources (e.g. MyUni).
-In addition aggregated course SELT data is available.The course has continued to be revised for relevance to students from diverse packgrounds.
-The course is offered to post-graduate preregistration students and experienced managers of nurses.
-Designing course materials that better meet the needs of all cohorts of students continues.
+In addition aggregated course SELT data is available.The course has continued to be revised for relevance to students from diverse backgrounds.
+Designing course materials that better meet the needs of diverse cohorts of students continues.

 - Academic Support with Maths

 - Academic Support with writing and speaking skills